-- Cognitive walkthrough - Walk through each step in the task and evaluate: - Given current user goal, is the choice of action obvious? - 2.
-Will users see that the action is available? - Once users have found the action, will they know it is the one they need? - 4.
+- Cognitive walkthrough - Identify a set of representative tasks - Walk through each step in the task and evaluate: - Given current user goal, is the choice of action obvious (visibility)? - 2.
 After the action is taken, will users understand the feedback they get?